-The decision maker or the University organization may petition, by letter or by e-mail through the vice president, to the president of the University to review the decision being appealed.
-The president may establish an ad hoc committee to review the appeal and make recommendations regarding it.
-The president reviews appeals solely at his or her discretion.
+The issuer of a CTW or a decision maker, or the University person or organization may petition, by letter or by e-mail through the vice president, to the president of the University to review the decision being appealed.
+The president may establish an ad hoc committee and refer the request to the committee to review the request for appeal and affirm or reverse the underlying determination.
+The committee reviews appeals solely at its discretion as determined by a majority vote of the committee members.
+Petitioners do not have a right to this further review should the committee decide not to provide it.
+Decisions by the committee to reverse or affirm the underlying determination are made by a majority vote of the committee members.